Exploring Eryri: What to look out for in Wales’ largest national park

 Near the top you’ll find Hafod Eryri - the highest visitor centre in Wales (1065m above sea level).
 The centre has won several awards for its design from granite and oak (constructed to survive the challenging conditions of the summit) including the Royal Institute of British Architects Award in 2010.

 Finally, for the adrenaline seekers there’s Zip World.
 Featuring a range of adrenaline pumping activities from zip-lining, tree-top walking, underground trampolining and the new Fforest Coaster it’s packed with plenty to do for busy families.

-The three sites across North Wales (Penrhyn Quarry, Llechwedd Slate Caverns and Zip World Fforest right by us in Betws-y-Coed) offer multiple opportunities for you to test your mettle, though with high popularity and prices, it’s definitely one trip to book well in advance.
+The three sites across North Wales (Penrhyn Quarry, Llechwedd Slate Caverns and Zip World Fforest right by us in Hendre Rhys Gethin) offer multiple opportunities for you to test your mettle, though with high popularity, it’s definitely one trip to book in advance.